 3. These options are only valid if the Mode selected is fxo, or fxodn.
-If the mode is dpt, then the Type options are dpt (default), 1s-R2 or i-R2.
-If the Mode is mrd, then the Type setting will automatically default to mrd.
-If the Mode is fxo an additional option has been added.
-The ohd (On-Hook Data) option allows the Off-Hook control to be turned ON and Pulse-Dial control to be turned OFF.
+If the mode is dpt, then the Signal options are dpt (default), R2, i-R2 or dp-em.
+If the Mode is mrd, then the Signal setting will automatically default to mrd.